divvun/libdivvun/README.md

 `<ja>`), which would lead to some strange suggestions since it is already part of the suggestion-tag on the comma `<,>` cohort.
-See [How underlines and replacements are built](#orgb25740d) for more on the relationship between `&SUGGESTWF` and replacements.
+See [How underlines and replacements are built](#orgb25740d) for more on the relationship between `SUGGESTWF` and replacements.

 Now the output is